Detect file types from stream

 Console.WriteLine("Document has a digital signature: " + info.HasDigitalSignature);

-Please read following documentation links for your kind reference.
+Please read the following documentation links for your reference:

-I am moving this thread to Aspose.Total forum.
-My colleagues from Aspose.PDF, Aspose.Slides and Aspose.Cells team will reply you shortly about the detection of file format (pdf, xls(x), ppt(x)).
+I am moving this thread to the Aspose.Total forum.
+My colleagues from the Aspose.PDF, Aspose.Slides, and Aspose.Cells teams will reply to you shortly about the detection of file formats (pdf, xls(x), ppt(x)).

 Hi,